Frequently Asked Questions

 My child wants to bring a toy or some other item to school every day.
 Is that OK?

-We do not allow children to bring toys from home into the school except on Fridays which is Show-N-Tell day.
+We do not allow children to bring toys from home.
 Toys from home are always a distraction in the classroom and at playtime.
 The CCC staff cannot and should not be expected to keep up with the toys that children bring from home.

 How do you discipline the children?